Skip to main content

 This is also the stage where parathyroid hormone, which regulates calcium levels and supports bone strength, begins to play a larger role in long-term bone health.
 Bone mineral density starts to decline, especially without regular physical exercise or strength training.

-Your 40s: More Noticeable Hormonal Changes Begin
+Your 40s: More Noticeable Hormone Changes

 an elderly woman looking into a mirror